agi-brain/xuance/docs/source/documents/api/policies/gaussian.rst

 .. py:class::
   xuance.torch.policies.gaussian.ActorPolicy(action_space, representation, actor_hidden_size, normalize, initialize, activation, device, fixed_std)

+  This class represents a standalone actor policy, typically used in actor-only algorithms or as part of a larger policy in more complex architectures.
+  The actor is responsible for selecting actions based on the current state, and the policy can be used for generating actions during both training and inference.

   :param action_space: The action space of the environment.
   :type action_space: Space